-THSRC regularly identifies applicable laws, organizes law compilations, and complies with relevant regulations where necessary.
+The Corporation regularly identifies applicable laws and complies with relevant regulations where necessary.
 We have an effective grasp on and appropriate response measures to changes in legal environments.
-The aforementioned amendments had no significant impacts to our business operations.
-In future, as rail transportation networks continue to expand, we anticipate that legal measures will become more comprehensive and relevant laws will continue to be formulated.
+Throughout 2021, the aforementioned amendments had no significant impacts to our business operations.
+In future, as rail transportation networks continue to expand, we anticipate that legal measures will become more comprehensive.
 We will continue to stay abreast of legislative updates, refine our operations, strengthen our corporate governance, integrate legal compliance into our corporate culture, and adhere to the highest safety standards so as to provide high-quality passenger services as we strive for long-term sustainability and generate value for our shareholders.

-Looking at overall operational conditions in 2021, THSRC is facing challenges from the COVID-19 pandemic, decreasing birth rates, and aging populations, which are slowing passenger growth.
-In addition, challenges such as abnormal climate changes and aging operation equipment are causing maintenance costs to increase.
+Looking at overall operational conditions, the Corporation faces ongoing challenges from the COVID-19 pandemic, which greatly affected the tourism and transportation industries.
+In addition, decreasing birth rates and aging populations are slowing our passenger growth, and challenges such as extreme climate and aging operation equipment are causing maintenance costs to increase.
+However, we will collaborate closely and efficiently with the tourism and transportation industries to achieve mutual benefits and to offer a series of flexible products for passengers to meet the safety requirements of the pandemic.